THE SCIENCE

 Bad-sleep morning boost

-After a poor night of sleep, Reliefr adjusts the morning delivery.
+After a poor night of sleep, Reliefr adjusts the morning delivery — picking whatever the algorithm has learned helps you start the day on the days you needed extra sleep.
 Humor interventions have been shown to improve sleep quality and help recovery.3

 🎨